canonical/jaas-documentation/howto/manage-roles.md

 (rename-a-role)=
 ## Rename a role

-To rename a role, run the `auth role rename` command followed by the old name and the new name.
+To rename a role, run the `rename-role` command followed by the old name and the new name.
 For example:

 ```text
 juju rename-role model-admin model-writer
 ```

-> See more: {ref}`juju rename-role <summary-18>`
+> See more: {doc}`juju rename-role <../reference/jaas-plugin>`

 (remove-a-role)=
 ## Remove a role

-To remove a role from a JIMM controller, run the `auth role remove` command followed by the name of the role.
+To remove a role from a JIMM controller, run the `remove-role` command followed by the name of the role.
 For example:

 ```text
 juju remove-role model-admin
 ```

-> See more: {ref}`juju remove-role <summary-17>`
+> See more: {doc}`juju remove-role <../reference/jaas-plugin>`